jsteffensen/node-without-install/README.md

 # node-without-install

+## Download binaries

-Downlaod the binaries from https://nodejs.org/en/download
+Download the binaries from https://nodejs.org/en/download

 For Linux download "Linux Binaries (x64)"
 For Windows download "Windows Binary (.zip)".

 Extract to some folder.

+## Running Node and NPM

 Open Terminal in:
 /&lt;some folder&gt;/node-v20.11.1-linux-x64/bin/